arcus-azure/arcus.eventgrid/docs/features/deserializing-events.md

 ### Deserializing Built-In Azure Events

-Or from event data type objects where the event data payload is available via the `.GetPayload()` method.

 When using official Azure events, you can use `.ParseFromData<>` to deserialize them based on the built-in types as shown in the example:

 ```csharp